smotti/cfengine-vacana/README.md

 * Policies written in CFEs declarative language allow for better documentation
 * Lack of a good lightweight and simple to setup dashboard (see vacana dashboard for a solution)

+---

+# Try it

+You might try it via vagrant.
+For that you'll need ansible (I'll probably change that also to the cfengine provisioner), because that's how the vagrant VM's a provisioned at the moment.
+On Debian-based distros:

+    :::bash
+    apt-get --no-install-recommends --install ansible
+    vagrant up hub node

+---

+# TODO

+* Quickstart guide
+* Tutorials
+* Reference
+* More bundles